RobbieHember/fcgadgets/README.md

 * Simulates biomass dynamics of individual trees (Hember et al., 2019; Hember and Kurz, 2018)
 * Distance-independent representation of resource competition
 * Driven by equations of annual aboveground biomass growth, annual probability of recruitment, and annual probability of mortality
-* Equations are fitted against species/region samples (SRSs)
+* Equations are fitted against species/region samples
 ### DOM_From_CBM08:
 * Simulates cycling of organic carbon through:
 	* dead wood (snags and coarse woody debris);